AdaCore/learn/intro_to_ada.rst

 subprograms or protected entries.
 Using protected objects ensures that the data will not be corrupted by race conditions.

+.. admonition:: Important

+    It is possible to implement protected objects using Ada tasks.
+In fact, this was the only possible way of implementing them in Ada 83 (the first version of the Ada language).
+However, the use of protected objects greatly simplify the implementation when compared to similar mechanisms implemented strictly with tasks.
+Therefore, the recommendation is to use protected objects when the main goal is to just protect data.

 Simple object
 ~~~~~~~~~~~~~